 On another note, the girls are not ‘big’ girls just yet.
 They have no problem climbing up on their beds, they get in and out with ease.

 The metal initials “B” for Brooke and “A” for Ava are from Pottery Barn Kids.
 They’re called Monique Lhullier Ribbon Letters and they come with a light pink ribbon to hang up.
 I love the metal because it has a rustic, farmhouse feel, but I wasn’t crazy about the pink ribbon.
 It reminded me more of a baby’s nursery.
 I simply removed the ribbons and tied in some twine that I had laying around the house.

 The nightstand, again from Ikea, is very minimal and exactly what I wanted for the girls.
-They came with black knobs and I swapped them for these frosted pink and brass knobs from Athropologie.
-They are so delicate and pretty, the girls love them and really feel like princesses in this room!
+The Hemnes nightstand comes with black knobs, and so I swapped them for these frosted pink and brass knobs from Anthropologie.
+The new knobs are so delicate and pretty, the girls love them and really feel like princesses in this room!

 I like to add a touch of greenery to every room in the house.
 This fiddle leaf tree is the perfect size (ours is 4 feet) and fits perfectly in the corner of the girls’ shared bedroom, right by the white floating shelves.
 It’s a modern look and Brooke and Ava love that we’re simulating bringing nature indoors.

 I placed like-coloured books to display on the floating shelves.
 These pink books are adorable for any little girl.
 I included: Olivia, Flora and the Flamingo, Tallulah’s Tutu, Oh, the Places You’ll Go, A Girl and Her Gator, Miss Lina’s Ballerinas, and I had a Favourite Dress.